What is a Ben Mehagrim?

 Ask your yeshiva to prepare an official letter on their stationary to be sent to the Lishkat Hagiyus.
 Fill in the letter with relevant details, then email it to firstname.lastname@example.org.
 Include your name and phone number.

 After two to three weeks, the applicant will be contacted by Lishkat Hagiyus.
 He must then go in person to Lishkat Hagiyus and appear there with a copy of the same letter.
 Lishkat Hagiyus will file the draft deferment in their computers.
 If possible, the applicant should request a physical document attesting to the deferment.
 Bring that document along to any dealings with Israeli bureaucracy, including the airport.
 Make a copy of it for safekeeping.

-If your deferment expires while you are in Israel, you may be able to extend it for up to three more years.
+If your deferment expires while you are in Israel, you may be able to extend it for up to three more consecutive years.
 Please note: you must apply for an extension before it expires.
 If you allow it to expire, you may lose your ben mehagrim status completely.
 To renew your status, follow the steps above for applying for a year’s stay.

 Furthermore, if your deferment expires while you are out of the country, you will be unable to renew it upon your return.
 Please contact Chaim V’Chessed to learn more about establishing residency in Israel beyond your ben mehagrim deferment.